Arsenic in Drinking Water

 Please note that boiling water will not remove arsenic.
 It could increase the concentration of arsenic in your water if you continue boiling and lose a large amount of water as steam.
 Chlorine (bleach) disinfection will also not remove arsenic.

-If you think you have arsenic in your drinking water, contact one of our specialists to discuss your options.
+If you think you have arsenic in your drinking water, contact one of our specialists to discuss your water testing and treatment options.

 Water Testing Options